 Qatar Investment Authority as a limited partner in numerous transactions.

-TPG Sixth Street Partners in carry and co-investment arrangements across the entire platform.
+Sixth Street Partners in carry and co-investment arrangements across the entire platform.

 TPG in several carry and co-investment arrangements for global deal teams.